natverse/rcatmaid/README.md

 ```

 In this way authentication will happen transparently as required by all functions
 that interact with the specified CATMAID server.
-Alternativaly, once you have logged
+Once you have logged
-in at least once in the current R session using the `catmaid_login`
+in at least once in the current R session either implicitly using these settings
+ro explicitly by calling the `catmaid_login`
-function (or its friends), the access credentials will be cached and you should no longer need
+function (or its friends), the access credentials will be cached for the rest of
-to authenticate explicitly unless you wish to change to a different CATMAID server.
+the session.
+You can still authenticate explicitly to a different CATMAID server
+(using `catmaid_login`) if you wish.

 ## Installation
 Currently there isn't a released version on [CRAN](http://cran.r-project.org/).